jsekamane/FixedAuctionNYOP/EEPaper/comments/README.md

 > Haggling costs: Add monetary cost (minor).
 Could also be a time delay after bidding, but this might complicate (as participants time preference is unobservable).

 > Clarify the results from Shapiro and Zillante (2009).
 Might be differcult to understand exactly why NYOP gives higher revenue than posted price.

+> Explain all details of the experiment

+> Motivate treatments (What insight can they give?)

+> Hypotesis (What do you want to investigate)

+> No need to frame the goods